RTAkland/libmc/README.md

 # libmc

-A lightweight motd ping / rcon client library for kotlin multiplatform and java, no dependencies in `jvm` target except `kotlin-stdlib`
+A lightweight minecraft related library, such as rcon client, motd ping and more for kotlin multiplatform and java, no dependencies in `jvm` target except `kotlin-stdlib`

 native platforms required `ktor-network` and `kotlinx-io`